Discrete Sequential Prediction of Continuous Actions for Deep RL: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Nicolas Heess for his insight on exploration and assistance in scaling up task complexity, and Oscar Ramirez for his assistance running some experiments.
-We would like to thank Eric Jang, Sergey Levine, Mohammad Norouzi, Leslie Phillips, Chase Roberts, and Vincent Vanhoucke for their comments and feedback.
+We would like to thank Ethan Holly, Eric Jang, Sergey Levine, Peter McCann, Mohammad Norouzi, Leslie Phillips, Chase Roberts, Nachiappan Valliappan, and Vincent Vanhoucke for their comments and feedback.
 Finally we would like to thank the entire Brain Team for their support.